sjsu-library/unionist/_items/unionist--image-0318.md

 featured:
 repeated:
 relatedImage:
-relatedText: unionist--text-0402
+relatedText: unionist--text-0395
 relatedTextIssue:
 filename:
 caption: Photograph of Helen Eliza Benson Garrison (1811-1876).
 She had grown up in Brooklyn, and was a personal friend of Prudence Crandall.
-Her sisters Anna and Mary were also active in support of the Canterbury Female Academy.
+Her sisters Anna, Sarah and Mary were also active in support of the Canterbury Female Academy.
 As a result of his marriage to Helen Benson, Garrison was quite well-informed about activities and personnel in Windham county.
 order: '729'
 layout: items_item
 collection: items